grammyjs/website/site/docs/resources/comparison.md

 # How grammY Compares to Other Bot Frameworks

 While grammY uses some concepts known from other bot frameworks (and web frameworks), it was written from scratch for optimal readability and performance.
-In other words, it does not use any code of competing projects, but it will still feel familiar to users of some frameworks.

 > Please assume that this comparison is biased, even though we're trying to provide you with an objective description of the advantages and disadvantages of using grammY over using other libraries.
 > We are trying to keep things in this article up-to-date.